 - E-ATX – 12 x 13 inches (305 x 330 mm) – For Workstations

-Knowing what a motherboard looks like would help you identify its location since you need to know what you are actually looking for in order to locate it.
+Knowing what a motherboard looks like would help you identify its location since you need to know what you are looking for to locate it.

 Also Read: Are All Motherboards the Same Size?